clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 That being said, there is a place and time for the kitchen sink prototyping approach.
 It might be useful for aligning interested parties on the future product features being propsoed as well as for user testing purposes while keeping the prototype closely mirrored to the actual product.
 After all, updating prototype code is less costly then production code churn.

-## The benefits of UX prototyping
+## Benefits of UX prototyping

+Some benefits of UX prototyping have already been covered in this post but I feel that it's worth mentioning them their own section for easy reference.

-- saving engineering (writing production code) time by bringing clarity and certainty prior to building
+- Saving engineering (writing production code) time by bringing clarity and certainty prior to building the feature.

-- avoiding having to redo prod code work later
+- Avoiding having to redo prod code work later

-- risk mitigation
+- Risk mitigation by identifying if something isn't working before shipping it.

-- aligning people on what is being built
+- Aligning interested parties on what is being built to reduce ambiguity.

-- addressing rift in design & eng
-- use both design and dev skills
+- Addressing the rift between design and engineering: for example, prototyping can be an effect means to advocate for user experience to engineering and help designers better understand technical constraints.

+- Utilizing both of one's design and dev skills: too often we are siloed into a strict role (developer or designer) and don't get to flex our other skills.
+UX prototyping is an opportunity to do that.

-- can work outside of the production codebase and iterate much more quickly without things like code reviews, tests, type checking, linting, etc. Code quality isn't a primary focus of prototyping, but that doesn't mean you can't or shouldn't write "clean code" when prototyping
+- Allows for iterating quickly without being slowed down by code reviews, tests, type checking, code linting, etc. This can often feel like a breath of fresh air when you are primarily working in production codebases.
+Aside: while code quality isn't a primary focus of prototyping, it doesn't mean you can't or shouldn't have good code quality when prototyping, especially if the prototype becomes more elaborate and complex.

 - helpful to identify a clear set of pain points that prototyping is meant to address